 Pull the cover off the mower.
 Check the fuel tank and fuel line for leaks or damage.
 Inspect the connections around the carburetor to make sure they’re secure.

-If nothing looks out of place, damaged or leaking, then you can move on to starting the mower.
+If nothing looks out of place, damaged, or leaking, then you can move on to starting the mower.
+Give your lawn mower’s manual a read or find it below so you’ll know what to do.

 Step 3: Removing the air filter